patractlabs/redspot/README.md

 ## License

-This project is forked from [buidler](https://github.com/nomiclabs/buidler), and just base on the `redspot-core` part then modify it under MIT licence. (not include Redspot EVM, "sample-project/" and others which is under NOMIC LABS DEVELOPER LICENSE AGREEMENT and Unlicense, more details refer to [buidler LICENSE](https://github.com/nomiclabs/buidler/blob/development/LICENSE))
+This project is forked from [hardhat](https://github.com/nomiclabs/hardhat), and just base on the `hardhat-core` part then modify it under MIT license. (not include Hardhat Network, "sample-project/" and others which is under NOMIC LABS DEVELOPER LICENSE AGREEMENT and Unlicense, more details refer to [hardhat LICENSE](https://github.com/nomiclabs/hardhat/blob/master/packages/hardhat-core/LICENSE))

-And RedSpot would also be distributed under MIT license.
+And Redspot would also be distributed under MIT license.

 ## Thanks

-[buidler](https://github.com/nomiclabs/buidler) - Redspot is an Ethereum development environment.
-Compile your contracts and run them on a development network.
+[hardhat](https://github.com/nomiclabs/hardhat) - Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
 Get Solidity stack traces & console.log.